XRBootcamp/InteractionSDK/README.md

 With this project, you can both test in the editor using an Oculus Link cable together with your Oculus Quest/Rift, or you can build an apk to install in your Quest device.

-If you want to build an APK, make sure you switch Unity's build settings to Android going to File > Build Settings.
+1. APK Build: If you want to build an APK, make sure you switch Unity's build settings to Android going to File > Build Settings.
+Then, plug your Oculus Quest and hit Build!
-IF you want to use Link Cable, you can just plug your device, enable Link cable from within the Oculus Quest, and then press "Play" in the Unity Editor.
+2. Link Cable: You can just plug your device to your computer, enable Link cable from within the Oculus Quest, and then press "Play" in the Unity Editor.
+This will only work in PC computers with a decent GPU.

 <p align="right">(<a href="#top">back to top</a>)</p>